emer/axon/GPU.md

 * `Context` (was Time) is copied *from CPU -> GPU* at the start of `RunCycle` and back down *from GPU -> CPU* at the end.
 The GPU can update the `NeuroMod` values during the Cycle call, while Context can be updated with on the GPU side to encode global reward values and other relevant context.

-* `LayerVals` and `Pool`s are copied *from GPU -> CPU* at the end of `RunCycle`, and can be used for logging, stats or other functions during the 200 cycle update.
-There is a `Special` field for `LaySpecialVals` that holds generic special values that can be used for different cases.
+* `LayerValues` and `Pool`s are copied *from GPU -> CPU* at the end of `RunCycle`, and can be used for logging, stats or other functions during the 200 cycle update.
+There is a `Special` field for `LaySpecialValues` that holds generic special values that can be used for different cases.

 * At end of the 200 cycle ThetaCycle, the above state plus Neurons are grabbed back from GPU -> CPU, so further stats etc can be computed on this Neuron level data.